MylesHenehan/applied-statistics/README.md

 ------------------------------------------------------------------------
 ### **Problem 2 --- Normal Distribution**

-I explore the sampling distribution of standard deviations from the standard normal distribution.
+Here, I explore the sampling distribution of standard deviations from the standard normal distribution.

-Steps: 1.
-Generate 100,000 samples of size 10 from N(0,1) 2.
-For each
-sample, compute: - Sample standard deviation (ddof=1) - Population
-standard deviation (ddof=0) 3.
-Plot both distributions on the same histogram with transparency 4.
-Describe differences between the two distributions 5.
-Discuss how these differences change as sample size increases
+This problem involves generating 100,000 samples of size 10 from a standard normal distribution and computing both sample and population standard deviations for each sample.
+The two distributions are visualised using overlapping histograms, and differences between them are analysed, including how these differences change as sample size increases.

 ------------------------------------------------------------------------
 ### **Problem 3 --- t-Tests**